-After months of working with prospective third-party logistics (3PL) vendors, you likely received hundreds of pages of selling materials and many verbal promises.
-A contract will memorialize:
+After months of working with prospective third-party logistics (3PL) vendors, you likely received hundreds of pages of selling materials, email correspondence, and many verbal promises.
+The 3PL contract is important as it will record for you:

 - the statement of work (SOW) and the 3PL services you are contracting for